clckwrkbdgr/clckwrkbdgr.github.io/cv.en.md

 * Supported medical laboratory management application.
 * Low-level system design and planning, minor participation in project management.
 * Participated in transition of the backend system from CORBA to SOAP.
+* Participated in migration of the product to the Linux platform.
 * Performance review of modules, code base and repository management.
 * Supported resources translation system.
 * Improved performance of several modules and network system.
 * Participated in static analysis tools testing on codebase.
 * Developed a number of utitilies for testing and codebase support.

-**Environment**: Windows, AIX, Linux, Visual Studio 2005, Visual Studio 2012.
+**Environment**: Windows, AIX, Linux, Oracle DB, Visual Studio 2012.
 **Technologies**: C, C++03/11, CORBA, SOAP, Unix shell, Python, Perl, MFC.

 ----